je-nunez/lb_Docker_cAdvisor/README.md

 By default, it queries the cAdvisor at `localhost:8080` address.
-(In fact, the program accepts the hostname/IP address of the cAdvisor server as the first command-line argument -add this address explicitly in the Maven `pom.xml` in this project, under the element `commandlineArgs`.
-To change the port name to query cAdvisor from the default of 8080 also is easily doable.)
+(In fact, the program accepts the hostname/IP address of the cAdvisor server as the first command-line argument -add this address explicitly in the Maven `pom.xml` in this project, for the corresponding `argument` element.
+To change the port name to query cAdvisor from the default of 8080 also is easily doable in the next `argument` element in the `pom.xml` file.)

 # Notes